MIDDLE EAST - part II

 From Amman, we visit all of the important sights in the Jordan Valley in north, before traveling along the King’s Highway down to the deserts in south.
 From Bethlehem to Petra, exploring this part of the Middle East is in many ways like taking a time machine through the history of mankind.
 It has a historical past and pedigree that can be argued to be one of the oldest on Earth.
 The region been inhabited throughout the centuries by nomads, biblical prophets, merchants of the exotic, conquering armies of the Romans, Byzantines, Arabs, Crusaders and Ottoman Turks.
 All of these civilizations have left their mark here.
 History-buffs will love finding settlements dating back 10,000 years BC, ancient Roman cities, Petra of the Nabatean kingdom, crusader castles and castles of the Islamic era, Jesus Christ' place of baptism, Moses burial place on Mt.
 Nebo, the oldest Mosaic map of the Holy land, and so on.

 Finally, we reach the desert region of southern Jordan and north-west Saudi Arabia.
 This region offers some of the most dramatic and enchanting desert landscape of sand and rocks on earth.
+We ventured deep into the Wadi Rum desert in Jordan, and the Wadi Hisma (Jibal Hisma) desert in Saudi Arabia on two separate jeep expeditions that took several days.
 With a reputation for conservatism (and the fact that it can be difficult to obtain a visa for Saudi Arabia), very few travelers come here.
 But this region is very charming, full of remote Bedouin communities, bewitching villages and Nabatean tombs.
 We do a lot of trekking and arrange several 4x4 trips into the deserts.
 This part still has some of the charm that allured the 19th century explorers into Arabia.
 It still has the rumor of a forbidden kingdom - a land worth visiting because it is so unknown, difficult to enter and furnished with exotic impossibility.

 Continue to Middle East part III for leg three on this journey.